floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 ## Log file analysis example

-Assume you are ingesting log files from production systems to Elasticsearch.
+Assume you are ingesting log files from production systems to OpenSearch/Elasticsearch.
 The most typical use case is to use Signals to detect an unusual amount of errors.

 You can use Signals to: